glynawe/Vanilla/vanilla.md

 Arrays begin at element 0.
 An array with more than one length in its dimension list describes an array of arrays.
 I.e. `array a, b, c of t` stands for `array a of array b of array c of t`.
 An array with no dimension list is an *open array*.
 An open array is one dimensional, and its length can be found using the standard procedure `len`.
 An open array type may only be used as the type of a parameter or as the target of a reference type.

-*[Describe abstract types.]*
+An *abstract type* must be defined before it can be used in a module, either by a type definition or a functor type equivalence.

 # Procedures

-    ProcDescription = "procedure" NAME ProcType.
+    ProcDefinition = "procedure" NAME ProcType.
-    ProcDeclaration = ProcDescription ["=" Body "end"].
+    ProcDeclaration = ProcDefinition ["=" Body "end"].

     ProcType   = "(" [Parameters ";"...] ")" [ReturnType]
     Parameters = ["var"] VariableList.
     ReturnType = ":" Type

-The parameter names in procedure descriptions are placeholders for describing each parameter.
+The parameter names in procedure definitions are placeholders for describing each parameter.
 They are not examined when determining type equivalence.
 However, parameters names are significant in procedure declarations.

 A procedure with a return type is a *function procedure*.
 A procedure without a return type is a *proper procedure*.
 A function procedure may only be used in an expression.
 A proper procedure may only be used in a procedure call statement.